 Path to a Greener Fleet

 As we continue to grow our geographic footprint with new stores and a new distribution center, we’re committed to reducing our carbon footprint.
 One area where we we’re making meaningful strides is in our private fleet.
-With a focus on alternative fuels, electrification, and miles reduction, we’re eliminating the use of 1.25 million gallons of diesel annually.
-Here’s how:
+Once fully reliant on diesel, 76 percent of our heavy-duty trucks now operate on compressed natural gas or electricity.

 Compressed Natural Gas